 Did you know that camels were once living in the United States?
 I don’t mean like in zoos that we see today.
 In the 1850s camels were brought to the Southwest deserts in America to transport supplies for setters and army forts from Texas to California,

 Today we do not have any camels living in our deserts.
 The only place to see camels in the U.S is at zoos and farms.

 Camels are large, they are 7ft tall measuring from the top of their hump to their feet.

 Camels have long legs.
-They also have a long curved neck.
+They also have long curved necks.

-A camel’s fur is thick and long on their hump and head.
+A camel’s fur is thick and long on its hump and head.
 This is to protect them from the sun and helps them stay cool.
-A Camel’s coat (hair) reflect the desert sun and keeps them cool in very hot temperatures.
+A Camel’s coat (hair) reflects the desert sun and keeps them cool in very hot temperatures.
 It will also keep them warm in cooler temperatures.
 The hair on their belly is shorter.
-The shorter hair on their belly allows heat to escape and keep them cool.
+The shorter hair on their belly allows heat to escape and keeps them cool.